NetX-lab/Yala/README.md

 - Co-running target NFs with synthetic benchmarks to obtain throughput under different traffic profiles and contention levels.

 #### 2.2.1.
 Note: before you start
 - Scripts may contain hardcoded parameters, e.g. PCIe address is set to `0000:03:00.0` for NFs.
 Please manually adapt our scripts to your own environment.
-Some of the fields that should be modified:
+Some of the fields that should be modified are listed below Please check each script for comments on this.
     - Absolute path
-    - Username (DPU, host)
+    - Username (DPU, traffic generator)
-    - DPU hostname
+    - Hostname (DPU, traffic generator)
     - PCIe address
     - Application-specific parameters, e.g. parameters of `DPDK Pktgen`.
+- All scripts require root permission.
+This is because NFs and `DPDK Pktgen` require huge page.
 - For scripts that are not mentioned in the documentation, you can refer to the details of them and use them as helpers.
 - In case the profiling can not be done due to environment limitations, e.g. you do not have a BF-2 SmartNIC in hand, we provide example training sets and testing sets of FlowMonitor in `profile/flowmon` so that you can still test model training and throughput prediction (jump to [offline training](#23-offline-training)).